-Sitting in her New York City office last winter, she was mid-FaceTime with a subject for a story when a text came through from a contact she'd saved as Ashley Project.
-Understandably wanting to keep the process under wraps, she'd told only her family, Gifford and a few other friends, "So I used the word project so I wouldn't slip up and say adoption," she explained.
+Sitting in her New York City office that winter morning, she was mid-FaceTime with a subject for a story when a text came through from a contact she'd saved as Ashley Project.
+Understandably wanting to keep the process under wraps, she'd told only her family, then-cohost Kathie Lee Gifford and a few other friends, "So I used the word project so I wouldn't slip up and say adoption," she explained.

 The message had just two words: Call me.
 Kotb quickly ended the convo, looked at the clock and jotted down the time, 11:54 a.m.
 "I knew that that was the minute it was changing," she explained to Ellen DeGeneres.
 "I just felt it."

-She and Schiffman, her boyfriend of nearly fives years, celebrated that Valentine's Day with the new love of their life.
+She and Schiffman, her now-fiancé, celebrated that Valentine's Day with the new love of their lives.
 "You think that by a certain stage in your life, I've had every experience that I've had, and then all of a sudden she shows up," she told Today.
 "I felt like in my life, I've had joy beyond what I could have imagined, but this is beyond a dream.
 Like, you had your dreams—and then this.
 I never believed in love at first sight until now."

 For a month she and Haley Joy (named after Halley's comet because "I just picture her sailing through the sky,") holed up in their penthouse on New York's Upper West Side where, she told People, they "ate and slept and burped and took naps."